wagenadl/escope/docs/source/index.rst

 User guides
 -----------

+For more details on how to use the software, read these chapters:

 .. toctree::
    :maxdepth: 1
-   :caption: For more details on how to use the software, read these chapters:

-   escope
-   espark
+   escope-bin
+   espark-bin
    library

 Development